openrewrite/rewrite-docs/reference/recipes/maven/addplugindependency.md

 ```
 {% endcode %}

-Now that `com.yourorg.AddPluginDependencyExample` has been defined activate it in your build file:
+Now that `com.yourorg.AddPluginDependencyExample` has been defined, activate it in your build file:
 {% tabs %}

 {% tab title="Maven" %}